ReaperOAK/KCAdashboard/src/components/attendance/docs.md

   - `onClose`: function
   - `onSave`: function

+### AttendanceSettings (Admin)
+- Container for attendance settings page.
+Handles state, loading, error, and success feedback.
+- Uses `SettingsForm`, `ErrorAlert`, and `AttendanceSettingsSkeleton`.
+- Fully responsive, accessible, and uses color tokens from `colour_scheme.md`.
+- Success message shown on save, with fade-in animation.

+### SettingsForm
+- Modular, focused form for editing attendance settings.
+- All fields use correct color tokens, focus/hover/disabled states, and are keyboard/ARIA accessible.
+- Optimized for performance with React.memo and useCallback.

 ### ErrorAlert
 - Error alert with icon, color tokens, and fade-in animation.
+- Used for all error states in attendance settings and other attendance components.

+### AttendanceSettingsSkeleton
+- Modern shimmer skeleton for attendance settings loading state.
+- Fully responsive and accessible.

 ### General Notes
 - All skeletons use shimmer blocks.